aws-samples/karpenter-blueprints/blueprints/batch-jobs/README.md

 ...
 {"level":"INFO","time":"2024-01-10T15:06:39.390Z","logger":"controller.nodeclaim.lifecycle","message":"launched nodeclaim","commit":"1072d3b","nodeclaim":"default-98tsh","nodepool":"default","provider-id":"aws:///eu-west-1a/i-0f329cada644371ec","instance-type":"c6g.2xlarge","zone":"eu-west-1a","capacity-type":"on-demand","allocatable":{"cpu":"7810m","ephemeral-storage":"17Gi","memory":"14003Mi","pods":"58","vpc.amazonaws.com/pod-eni":"38"}}
 ```
-The NGINX server and the 5-min job pods are rescheduled into the new c6g.2xlarge node, so **the job is restarted**, which is not ideal for batch jobs.
+The NGINX server and the 5-min job pods are rescheduled into the new c6g.2xlarge node, so **the job is restarted**, which will cause a disruption the job might not be prepared to handle like doing a checkpoint.

-After five minutes more, the job will finish, and Karpenter will replace the node with a **c6g.xlarge** instance (4 vCPU) for the NGINX server.
+After five more minutes, the job will finish, and Karpenter will replace the node with a **c6g.xlarge** instance (4 vCPU) for the NGINX server.
 You can repeat the previous steps to verify this behaviour.

 To clean up, execute:
 ```